ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 1. Answer the questions in 1.2.1.
 Show your work in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
 2. Answer the question in 1.2.2.
 Show your work in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
-1. Answer the questions in 1.2.3.
+1. Explain the structure and operation of SRAM cells and answer the questions in 1.2.3.
 Show your work in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.
 1. Answer the questions in 1.2.4.
 Show your work in well-formatted Markdown, including whatever images, tables, or other graphical elements you find necessary.